algorandfoundation/algokit-utils-ts/docs/code/classes/types_dispenser_client.TestNetDispenserApiClient.md

 [types/dispenser-client](../modules/types_dispenser_client.md).TestNetDispenserApiClient

 `TestNetDispenserApiClient` is a class that provides methods to interact with the [Algorand TestNet Dispenser API](https://github.com/algorandfoundation/algokit/blob/main/docs/testnet_api.md).
-It allows you to fund an address with Algos, refund a transaction, and get the funding limit for the Algo asset.
+It allows you to fund an address with Algo, refund a transaction, and get the funding limit for the Algo asset.

 The class requires an authentication token and a request timeout to be initialized.
 The authentication token can be provided either directly as a parameter or through an `ALGOKIT_DISPENSER_ACCESS_TOKEN` environment variable.
 If neither is provided, an error is thrown.